-Mali is home to more than 12 million people, the vast majority of whom rely on subsistence farming to survive.
+Mali is home to more than 12 million people, the vast majority of whom rely on farming to survive.

 Due to rising temperatures which leave many regions more vulnerable to drought and increasing food prices, most Malians face challenges in feeding themselves and their families.

-Unrest: though long considered one of the most stable countries in the region, Mali experienced political unrest in March 2012 when a military coup overthrew President Toure’s regime.
+Though long considered one of the most stable countries in the region, Mali experienced political unrest in March 2012 when a military coup overthrew President Toure’s regime.
 Power was subsequently handed over to an interim civilian government.

-Climate: the changing climate in Mali is affecting up to 80% of the population who rely on farming.
+The changing climate in Mali is affecting up to 80% of the population who rely on farming.
 The rainy season has become less predictable, leaving vital river beds dry and farmers without enough water to grow sufficient crops.

-Christian Aid works with partner organisations that support families to grow food and adapt their farming techniques to the changing climate, making them self-sufficient and more resilient during food crises.
+We work with partner organisations that support families to grow food and adapt their farming techniques to the changing climate, making them self-sufficient and more resilient during food crises.